 How Does the Dover White Feel in a Space?

-Well, the warmth that the color imparts – is likely to make your space feel cozy and comfortable.
+Well, the warmth that it imparts as a white paint – is likely to make your space feel cozy and comfortable.

 The yellow undertones have an energetic yet serene vibe to it that even makes your room feel much spacious!